 Other risk Area of Focus Risk and procedures Going Concern As auditors, we are required to confirm in our audit report that the going concern basis of the financial statements is appropriate.
-Our testing to address this risk included: Examined the latest publicly available information regarding the financial position of the principal employer; Analysed the latest funding position of the Fund; and Reviewed minutes of key meetings.
+In line with Practice Note 10, the auditor's assessment of going concern should take account of the statutory nature of the entity and the fact that the financial reporting framework for local government bodies presume going concern in the event of anticipated continuation of provision of the services provided by the entity.
+Therefore, the public sector auditor applies a 'continued provision of service approach', unless there is clear evidence to the contrary.
+Our testing to address this risk included: Reviewed the going concern assessment prepared by the AC; Examined the latest publicly available information regarding the financial position of the principal employer; Analysed the latest funding position of the Fund; and Reviewed minutes of key meetings.
+We have nothing to bring to the attention of the AC.
 Fraud In our Audit Report in the financial statements we are required to directly report on the extent to which the audit was considered capable of detecting irregularities, including fraud and other matters of non-compliance with laws and regulations.
-Our testing to address this risk included: Performed procedures to assess the risk of management override as detailed on page 10; Reviewed the controls in place surrounding fraud risks including disinvestments; Agreed 95.9% of investments to third party investment confirmations; Reviewed the financial statement disclosures by testing to supporting documentation to assessing compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; Performed analytical procedures to identify unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; Enquired of the Audit Committee and pension and authority management concerning actual and potential litigation and claims, and instances of non-compliance with laws and regulations; and Reviewed minutes of Audit Committee meetings and reviewed correspondence with the Pensions Regulator.
-GMP Equalisation The High Court judgement on 26 October 2018 confirmed that UK pension schemes should provide equal benefits for men and women for service from May 1990 despite inequalities in GMP legislation.
-In November 2020, it was also ruled that Schemes must revisit, and where necessary, top-up historic transfer values which have been calculated on an unequal basis.
-Our planned testing to address this risk includes: Confirming with the Fund Actuary any changes in the assessment of the impact of GMP Equalisation on the Fund, impact of the transfers ruling; and Confirmed that appropriate disclosures have been made in the financial statements.
+Our testing to address this risk included: Performed procedures to assess the risk of management override as detailed on page 10; Reviewed the controls in place surrounding fraud risks including disinvestments; Agreed 95.9% of investments to third party investment confirmations; Reviewed the financial statement disclosures by testing to supporting documentation to assessing compliance with provisions of relevant laws and regulations described as having a direct effect on the financial statements; Performed analytical procedures to identify unusual or unexpected relationships that may indicate risks of material misstatement due to fraud; Enquired of the Audit Committee and pension and authority management concerning actual and potential litigation and claims, and instances of noncompliance with laws and regulations; and Reviewed minutes of Audit Committee meetings and reviewed correspondence with the Pensions Regulator.
+We have nothing to bring to the attention of the AC.
+GMP Equalisation The Fund must take action to implement the High Court's October 2018 and November 2020 rulings on the requirement to equalise benefits built up between 17 May 1990 and 6 April 1997 to take account of unequal Guaranteed Minimum Pensions ("GMP") set out in legislation.
+Our testing to address this risk includes: Confirmed with the Fund Actuary any changes in the assessment of the impact of GMP Equalisation on the Fund, impact of the transfers ruling; and Confirmed that appropriate disclosures have been made in the financial statements.